p-tupe/dev-log/ssh.md

 ```

 For extra security, change to a non-standard port for ssh (22 is the standard).
 If you have a public IPv6 address, use that instead of IPv4.
 If you can, change the username.

+> If you have an Ubuntu Server on Oracle Cloud, check out [how to add ipv6](https://www.siteandserver.co.uk/add-and-set-up-an-ipv6-address-on-your-oracle-ubuntu-server/)

 All this so scripted attacks (that scour wellknown usernames on standard ip/ports) can be mitigated.